jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/Interface testing.md

--> Now we have to find the usb that the esp is connected by
+-> Now we have to find the usb that the esp is connected to

        lsusb